flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch07b-BPMN-Constructs.md

       <flowable:field name="resultVariable" stringValue="myVar" />
     </flowable:taskListener>

-- Since Flowable 6.8.0 scriptable task listeners became a first-class citizen using a more compact syntax, avoiding to hard-code the class name:
+- Scriptable task listeners became a first-class citizen using a more compact syntax, avoiding to hard-code the class name:

 <!-- -->